 If this self-assessment confirmed what you suspected, the natural next question is: now what?

-Don’t panic.
-Recognizing the pattern is actually the hardest step.
+Stay steady.
+Recognizing the pattern is often the hardest step.
 Most people spend months or years avoiding this honest look.
 You just did it.

-The fact that you asked the question means you’re already paying attention.
+Asking the question means you are already paying attention.
 That attention is where recovery starts.